PFC Septemvri Sofia: Merge with DIT academy and Pirin Razlog (2015–2017)

 In 2015, Rumen Chandarov, owner of DIT Sport Academy, one of the best Bulgarian football academies in the last few years, announced that he is the new owner of Septemvri, with the goal of getting the young players to compete in the First Professional Football League of Bulgaria.
 The team merged with Conegliano German and started the 2015–16 season from V Group.
 Nikolay Mitov was appointed as a manager of the team.
 In the end of the 2015 it was decided that the team will give a bigger chance to their U19 players, so most of the players who joined in the season start left and only seven players left, but 18 players joined from the U19 team which was third in the Elite Youth Group by the end of 2015.
 Some media announced that Chandarov will stop financing the team also due to the fact that he started financing Botev Plovdiv, but Chandarov said that this is not true and the only reason to do this is to make youth players enter the men's football.

 On 24 June 2016, Pirin Razlog merged into PFC Septemvri Sofia.
 From the new season 2016–17 Septemvri will compete in the new Second League, the second division of Bulgarian football.
-Septemvri returned and in the Bulgarian Cup and draw the Bulgarian First League team Beroe Stara Zagora.
+Septemvri also returned in the Bulgarian Cup and drew the Bulgarian First League team Beroe Stara Zagora.
 They won the match on 21 September 2016 with 2–0, goals scored by Georgi Stoichkov and Petar Tonchev.
-The team finished their season in Second League in 2nd place two points behind the winners of the group — Etar and qualified for the Promotion playoffs against elite member Montana.
-The team won the playoff on 3 June 2017 with 2–1 final result and returned to the top level after 19 years.
+The team finished their season in Second League in 2nd place, two points behind the winners of the group — Etar and qualified for the Promotion playoffs against elite member Montana.
+The team won the playoff on 3 June 2017 with a 2–1 final result and returned to the top level after 19 years.